What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 Vietnamese Obon

-Vietnam's "Buran Festival" is an event that corresponds to the Japanese Obon festival and is held to honor the spirits of ancestors.
+Vietnam's "Blanc Festival" is a celebration similar to Japan's Obon festival, held to honor the spirits of ancestors.

-The Bulan Festival falls on the 15th day of the seventh month of the lunar calendar (mid-August to mid-September in the Gregorian calendar).
+The Blanc Festival takes place on the 15th day of the 7th month of the lunar calendar, which is from mid-August to mid-September in the Gregorian calendar.

-The following two points are slightly different from Obon in Japan.
+The following two points are different from the Obon festival in Japan.

 - There is a custom of burning paper or clothes that represent money so that ancestors will not be in trouble in the afterlife.